CrackerCat/EzHook/README.md

 - The `@EzHook` annotation takes the fully qualified name (FQN) of the target method.
 It also supports top-level functions.
 - The name of the hook method can be arbitrary, but the number, types of parameters, and the return type must match the target method.
 - Hook methods must be top-level functions.
+- If the target platform includes iOS, the `@HiddenFromObjC` annotation needs to be added.
 ### Calling the Original Method
 EzHook allows you to invoke the original method and modify its parameters within the hook.
 Here’s how to do it: